-Table A.3 and Table A.4 in Appendix A compare the ratified and adjusted monitored NO2 annual mean concentrations for the past five years with the air quality objective of $40\mu g/m^3$.
+Table A.3 and Table A.4 in Appendix A compare the ratified and adjusted monitored NO2 annual mean concentrations for the past five years with the air quality objective of 40μg/m3 for automatic continuous monitor site and non-automatic monitoring sites respectively.
 Note that the concentration data presented represents the concentration at the location of the monitoring site, following the application of bias adjustment and annualisation, as required (i.e. the values are exclusive of any consideration to fall-off with distance adjustment).

-Table A.5 in Appendix A compares the ratified continuous monitored NO2 hourly mean concentrations for the past five years with the air quality objective of 200μg/m3, not to be exceeded more than 18 times per year.
+Table A.5 hourly mean NO2 results in Appendix A shows over 5 year period, the number of exceedances per year of the ratified continuous monitored hourly mean concentrations against the air quality hourly NO2 standard of 200μg/m3.
+The hourly objective is for hourly mean NO2 standard of 200μg/m3 per year, not to be exceeded more than 18 times per year.
 There have been no exceedances of the 1-hour objective at the real time analyser over the past five years.